How we can help your business makes its money transfers to and from Germany

-One of the biggest industries in Germany is manufacturing.
-The country is well-known as an automotive manufacturer but also has a high concentration of businesses in electrical and engineering equipment, textiles and pharmaceutical companies.
-Innovative areas such as robotics are balanced by more traditional commodity-based industries such as steel, coal and iron, while industries such as aviation are drawn to the number of cutting-edge engineering companies and specialists.
+Germany is well-known as an automotive manufacturer but also has a high concentration of businesses in electrical and engineering equipment, textiles and pharmaceutical companies.
+Innovative areas such as robotics are balanced out by more traditional commodity-based industries such as steel, coal and iron, while industries such as aviation are drawn to the number of cutting-edge engineering companies and specialists.

 What is the corporate tax rate in Germany?

 The corporate tax rate for Germany is 15% but business tax in Germany is made up of several component parts.
 A solidarity surcharge of 5.5% is levied in corporate income tax and a municipal surcharge which ranges from 14% to 17% depending on the district.
 This brings the combined rate of tax roughly between 30% and 33%.
 This is levied on profits from business revenue, investments and the sale of assets.

 If your company is based in Germany, the tax applies to worldwide profits but if you’re opening a German branch of your business, you are only liable for taxation on activities and profits relating to activities in Germany.
 It’s worth investing in a tax specialist in-country because there are specific accounting rules that apply.
 One of the key points is that books must be kept on an accrual basis, and profits are calculated using the net worth comparison message, meaning they are determined as the difference between net assets at the end of the previous year and net assets at the end of the current year.
 Capital contributions are tax-free and withdrawals must be financed out of taxable income.